 - Calibrating the rewards structure based on your available budget.

 - Choosing and setting up a bug bounty platform — such as Bugcrowd or HackerOne — for receiving, organizing, analyzing, understanding, and offering rewards for vulnerability reports from third-party researchers.
-(We do not recommend trying to build-out and manage this infrastructure yourself.)
+(We don’t recommend trying to build-out and manage this infrastructure yourself.)

 - Priming your vulnerability management processes to handle the influx of new reports that will come and need to be triaged and remediated.
 This includes highlighting how triages are handled and designating remediation teams.

 - Crafting your policy/rules page.
-This page commonly contains your disclosure policy, rules of engagement, scope, service-level agreements (e.g., time to respond to a new report, time to bounty after validation), and other important information.
+This page commonly contains your disclosure policy, rules of engagement, scope, service-level agreements (such as time to respond to a new report and time to bounty after validation), and other important information.

 Once you’re fully prepared, we work with you to launch and iterate on your program.
 A few of the main activities include: